apache/sling-old-svn-mirror/samples/mail-archive/README.md

 and meant to create a useful mail archive server that also serves as a more complex Sling sample.

-To run this, install the dom, core and mbox bundles from the http://james.apache.org/mime4j/ project on a trunk Sling launchpad instance, and install the bundles provided by this module.
-Note the MIME4J-231 issue when building the Mime4J bundles.
+To run this, and install the bundles provided by this module in a Sling Launchpad (trunk) instance.

 Then, start at http://localhost:8080/mailarchiveserver/import.mbox.html to import a few mbox files, you can find some at